Firoz Shah palace complex: Architecture

 The palace was built using rubble and mortar.

 Structures

 Palace

-Only a small portion of the Gurjari Mahal palace main building remains.
+Only a small portion of the Gurjari Mahal palace's main building remains.
 The palace is built on a rectangular platform and can be approached using a ramp that leads to the upper level.
 The building has been declared a Centrally Protected Monument by the Archaeological Survey of India.
-To the north, there were once gardens, but they no longer exist and modern houses took their place.
+To the north, there were once gardens, but they no longer exist, and modern houses have taken their place.
 The palace is closed to the public.

 Baradari

 The most visible part of what still remains of the palace is the baradari on the upper level, so named for the twelve doorways, three on each side.
 It was used for social gatherings.
 Four pillars inside the chamber support the roof.

 Underground Hammam

 Three underground apartments are located below the platform.
 One of them is a tank and is believed to have served as a hammam.